How Much Does a Hair Transplant Cost in the UK?

 How UK Per-Graft Pricing Actually Works

-UK clinics quote differently from Turkey and most of Europe.
+UK clinics quote differently from most international destinations.
 Understanding the billing model helps you compare quotes accurately and avoid being misled by headline numbers.

 The Per-Graft Model